Promoting media freedom in Nepal

 Other participants confirmed that the trainings have enabled them to explore more aspects of journalism and reporting.
 This includes having better access to information, fact checking multiple sources, and making journalists more aware of their rights and privileges by disseminating the Media Code of Conduct.

 “There is a big difference between now and before being part of this project.
 Earlier, we didn’t know where and how to start.
 Now after we have attended the trainings, we have learned how to approach victims and marginalised communities.
 We also do ample amount of homework before we go out to the community to hear their grievances or even before taking an interview with anybody,” says Ram Dahit Pahura, another project participant.

 The inclusion of various stakeholders brought together a greater diversity of perspectives and clarified many misconceptions.
 “Take me for example, earlier I used to label every journalist as corrupt, biased, divided and unethical.
 Now my perspective has changed in a positive way.
 I believe now journalists are more professional.
 People are trusting the media more than the government.
 For example, if we have any problem in service delivery, people would say ‘we will report it to the media’.
 They are becoming true changemakers,” comments another participant.

-This work is funded by the European Union through the European Instrument for Democracy and Human Rights (EIDHR).
+The project was in partnership with the Federation of Nepali Journalists and was funded by the EU via European Instrument for Democracy and Human Rights (EIDHR).